Parker's Piece: History

 Before 1613, Parker's Piece was owned by Trinity College.
 In that year, the college exchanged it with the town of Cambridge for Garrett Hostel Green, a site east of the River Cam where the Wren Library of Trinity College now stands.
 Parker's Piece takes its name from Edward Parker, a Trinity College cook who had leased 15 acres of this land from the college since 1587, the other 10 acres being held by Elizabeth Sherwood.

-As a cricket ground, Parker's Piece was used for first-class matches from 1817 to 1864.
+As a cricket ground, Parker's Piece was used for 49 first-class matches from 1817 to 1864 as the home ground of Cambridge Town Club (1817–1864, as Cambridge Town Club, Cambridge Union Club, Cambridge Town and County Club and Cambridgeshire; 36 matches, including 29 against Cambridge University Cricket Club) and Cambridge University Cricket Club (1835–1847; 13 matches, all against Marylebone Cricket Club).

-In the 19th century, it was one of the principal sports grounds used by students at the University of Cambridge and the site of numerous Varsity Matches against Oxford.
+In the 19th century, it was one of the principal sports grounds used by students at the University of Cambridge and the site of numerous varsity matches against Oxford.

 Looking towards Park Terrace during snow in March 2005.
 Hobbs Pavilion is on the left.

 Parker's Piece and football

 In the 19th century, football was also commonly played on this ground, as is described in the following quotation from George Corrie, Master of Jesus College (1838): "In walking with Willis we passed by Parker's Piece and there saw some forty Gownsmen playing at football.
 The novelty and liveliness of the scene were amusing!"